internet-workbench/libs/README.md

 # libs
 This repo contains the approved javascript libraries for the Internet Workbench.
-The Internet Workbench uses requirejs to load external libraries, so the library must conform to that standard.
+The Internet Workbench uses requirejs to load external libraries, so anything here conforms to that standard.

 If you would like a library included, please send a pull request.